-Geometrical stress peaks should be considered or neglected in the design depending on the chosen analysis method and limit state criteria.
+(5) Geometrical stress peaks should be considered or neglected in the design depending on the chosen analysis method and limit state criteria.

-NOTE The method given in Annex B.2 can be used, unless the National Annex gives other design rules.
+NOTE The method given in Annex B, B.2 can be used, unless the National Annex gives other design rules.

-Additional design criteria (for example limitations for maximum allowed strains or stresses) are given in the relevant standard parts.
+(6) Additional design criteria (for example limitations for maximum allowed strains or stresses) are given in the relevant standard parts.